aroemers/mount-lite/README.md

 and starts (or stops) them as eagerly as possible using a - user specified - number of threads.
 Note that this same graph is also used for the `up-to` feature.

+> NOTE: To visualize the dependency graph of all the states, one can use the `dot` function.

 States default to depend on other states in the same namespace defined above them, so the parallelism is normally to be gained on a namespace level.
 The following example shows how parallelism works: